-There’s no doubt that Italy is known for wine and fashion, and when it comes to fashion, leather.
+There’s no doubt that Italy is known for wine, fashion, and leather.
 Did you know many Italian leather companies ship their hides to China to be chemically processed before manufacturing their goods?
-The chemical process is environmentally hazardous and creates pollution in the rivers in China, which ultimately ends up in our ocean.
+The chemical process is environmentally hazardous and creates pollution in the rivers in China, which ultimately ends up in our oceans.

 According to Tessitore, Vegea is also highly sustainable.
-He could potentially produce three billion square metres of wine leather from an estimated 7 billion kilos of grape marc.
-I’ll drink to that!
+He could potentially produce three billion square meters of wine leather from an estimated 7 billion kilos of grape marc.
+We’ll drink to that!